yvelikova/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_virtualize_web.md

 #### OAuth (External)

-Configure the following to enable OAuth authorization:
+Configure the following to enable OAuth authorization for Access-Tokens issued by an external Token-Provider:

 ##### General OAuth (external) settings